paulomenon/paulomenon.github.io/_posts/2024-10-24-install-mutiple-jdk.markdown

  </div>
 </div>

-The output should be something like this.
+The output should look similar to this:

 ![image](../assets/img/brew_search.png)